Hrabovszki1023/OKW/README.md

 * Create a Maven Project.
 * Add your unit test framework like JUnit as Maven dependency.
-* Add an OpenKeyWord GUI-Adapter - At this moment OKW support Selenium only.
-   But OKW is basically open for all GUI-testing-tools with a java-API.
+* Add an OpenKeyWord GUI-Adapter: At the moment OKW supports Selenium only, but OKW is basically open for all GUI-testing-tools with a java-API and can be adapted easily.

-   You have to define GUI-adapter for your testing-tool only.

 ```xml
 <dependency>